Formation and construction of a shock wave for one dimensional $n\times n$ strictly hyperbolic conservation laws with small smooth initial data: Introduction

-Benefiting from the analysis of the blowup mechanism of smooth solutions for the $3\times 3$ strictly hyperbolic system \eqref{Y-1} in \cite{A2}, and the construction of a formed shock for the $3\times 3$ hyperbolic conservation law \eqref{eq:1.1} in \cite{CXY}, we shall study the shock formation and construction of \eqref{eq:1.1} for the general case of $n\ge 3$.
-For this purpose, at first, we will derive the geometric blowup mechanism of \eqref{eq:1.1} and extend the smooth solution of the corresponding blowup system across the lifespan $T_{\epsilon}$.
-Note that for treating the geometric blowup mechanism of $3\times 3$ case in \eqref{eq:1.1}, S. Alinhac \cite{A2} utilized the geometric optics method and the special properties of $3\times 3$ system that the solution $u$ is 1-simple and 3-simple on the left side of 2-characteristics through $(a, 0)$ and on the right side of 2-characteristics through $(b, 0)$, respectively.
-In the paper, we will directly deal with the blowup system of \eqref{eq:1.1} for all $n\ge 3$ by solving the related initial-boundary value problem through some basic observations on the properties of the corresponding boundary values and on the nonlinear structure of blowup system, where the geometric optics method and the applications on the exclusive properties of $3\times 3$ system in \cite{A2} are avoided.
-We point out that it is difficult for us to directly use the methods in \cite{A2} to solve the blowup mechanism of the general hyperbolic system \eqref{Y-1} with $n\ge 4$, some resulting difficulties require to be overcome by new ingredients and careful observations.
-Based on the extension property of smooth solution to the blowup system across $T_{\ve}$ and the cusp property of characteristic envelope, through choosing a new form of \eqref{eq:1.1} such that its solution is more singular along one direction than other left directions, and taking the corresponding iterative scheme, the weak entropy shock solution issuing from the blowup point of \eqref{eq:1.1} can be constructed, meanwhile, the detailed descriptions on the location of the shock as well as the estimates of the solution near the blowup point are also given.
+Benefiting from the analysis of the blowup mechanism of smooth solutions for the $3\times 3$ strictly hyperbolic system \eqref{Y-1} in \cite{A2}, and the construction of a shock for the 1-D $3\times 3$ hyperbolic conservation law $\eqref{eq:1.1}_1$ in \cite{CXY}, we shall study the shock formation and construction of \eqref{eq:1.1} with $n\ge 3$.
+For this purpose, at first, we establish the geometric blowup mechanism of \eqref{eq:1.1} and extend the smooth solution of the resulting blowup system (see \eqref{eq:2.1} below) across the lifespan $T_{\epsilon}$.
+Note that in order to treat the $3\times 3$ case in \eqref{eq:1.1}, S. Alinhac \cite{A2} utilized the geometric optics method and the special properties of $3\times 3$ system that the solution $u$ is $1$-simple on the left side of 2-characteristics $\Gamma_a^2$ through $(a, 0)$, and $3$-simple on the right side of 2-characteristics $\Gamma_b^2$ through $(b, 0)$, respectively.
+Namely, $u_2=u_3=0$ on $\Gamma_a^2$ and $u_1=u_2=0$ on $\Gamma_b^2$ hold.
+However, for the $n\times n$ system \eqref{Y-1} with $n\geq 4$, the smooth boundary values of $u$ on the i-characteristics $\Gamma_a^i$ through $(a, 0)$ and $\Gamma_b^i$ through $(b, 0)$ are unknown ($2\le i\le n-1$), moreover, they can be usually determined in the time interval $[0, T_{\ve}+\delta_0]$ with $\delta_0>0$ being small so that the determined domains for the points at $\Gamma_a^i$ and $\Gamma_b^i$ do not include the blowup point at $T_{\ve}$.
+This means that it is difficult for us to introduce the slow time variable $\tau=\ve t$ and utilize the geometric optics method to deal with the related blowup system for $\tau\in [\tau_{\ve}, \tau_{\ve}+1]$ with $\tau_{\ve}=\f{T_{\ve}}{\ve}$ as in \cite{A2}.
+Our strategy is to solve the blowup system of $\eqref{eq:1.1}_1$ directly by deriving the precise smallness property of boundary values on $\Gamma_a^i$ and $\Gamma_b^i$ along their tangential directions separately (see \eqref{eq:2.98} below) and through some careful observations on the nonlinear structure of blowup system.
+Based on the extension property of smooth solution to the blowup system across $T_{\ve}$ and the cusp property of characteristic envelope, through choosing a new form of $\eqref{eq:1.1}_1$ such that its solution is more singular along one direction than other left directions, and taking the corresponding iterative scheme, we can construct the weak entropy shock solution issuing from the blowup point, meanwhile, the detailed descriptions on the location of the shock as well as the estimates of the solution near the blowup point are also given.
 Although the main argument procedures for the uniform boundedness and convergence of the iterative scheme of approximate shock solutions are analogous to those in \cite{CXY} and \cite{Yin}, we still give all the details due to the general forms of $n\times n$ cases together with more precise and complete computations.